zero212/GSOC2020Doc/source/contents/Tut.md

 You need to sign up an eclipse account to be able to clone it though.

-Check out the app4mc0.9.8/gsoc20npRTA.
+Check out the tag gsoc20MPRTAFinal.

-This is the branch that have my implementation
+This is the tag that contains the GSoC2020 implementation by the time the Project is submitted.
+It may be merged to master soon, too.

+The content of this tag maybe updated after GSoC submission, I will keep this document updated if more work is done regard this method.

 1. Under responseTime-analyzer > plugins > src >...> gsoc_rta folder